Farnborough, Queensland: History

 In 1889, there was a bad growing season and insufficient sugarcane was grown to make the mill profitable.
 The banks foreclosed, and the business was taken over by the company's Rockhampton backers.
 They auctioned it promptly at a significant loss to two of the mill's former shareholders.
 In 1891 Rutherford Armstrong became the manager and trebled production over several good seasons.

-In 1902 a failure of the sugar crop led to no crushing occurring at the mill which closed in 1903.
+In 1902, a failure of the sugar crop led to no crushing occurring at the mill which closed in 1903.

-Capricorn International Resort
+Farnborough Provisional School opened on 9 June 1903.
+On 25 March 1913, it became Farnborough State School.

 In 1971, a Japanese syndicate headed by Yohachiro Iwasaki acquired hundreds of thousands of hectares of beachfront land including wetlands in Farnborough to build a resort.
 The acquisition caused widespread outrage, given that Australian citizens and developers had been refused to buy the land on several occasions prior, and also due to the belief that the deal was corrupted by kickbacks at the Queensland Government level.
 Anti-Japanese sentiment ran rife including the printing of fake money featuring Mr Iwasaki's caricatured face with a currency value of 4 Grabs, a play on the term "up for grabs".
 When construction began, the Yeppoon RSL club posted an anti-Japanese display on their lawns.
 Local discontent reached its climax on 29 November 1980, the day of the Queensland Election, when a bomb was set off at Iwasaki Resort.
 Two men were charged but acquitted.
 The project continued regardless.
 Originally known as the Iwasaki Resort, it later became the Capricorn International Resort.
 Rydges managed the resort until 2011, when the lease was taken over by Mercure.

-School

-Farnborough Provisional School opened on 9 June 1903.
-On 25 March 1913 it became Farnborough State School.

-Population